gfaden/quadruped/README.md

 Then the quadrupod directory must be copied to the iOS device.

 In left-hand panel click `+`

 select `Add FTP/SFTP/SVN`

-enter local directory name (.e.g. quadrupod)
+Enter local directory name (.e.g. quadrupod)

 Modify conf.keys file:

   line 3:  type sftp

   line 4:  path sftp://<IP address of your computer>//<path to quadrupod directory>

   line 5:  user <username>

   line 6:  passwd xxxxxx

 Tap on `S` in circle icon to right of the directory entry.

 Select `Update` and wait for the spinning arrow to finish.

 Tap on directory name to show its contents.

 ## Running on iPad or iPhone